whirlxd/browserbuddy/submissions/gcal-multiselect/README.md

 ## Objective:
 This is meant for people who use Google Calendar for time boxing.

 I usually have my whole schedule for the day planned out, but when some delay happens (whoops), I'd need to shift all the rest of the day's events backwards.
-Clicking, dragging and dropping each event to adjust its timing is very tedious to do if there are many events to move.
+Adjusting each event's timing individually is very tedious to do if there are many events to move.

 I also have recurring events in my daily schedule, but if I want to break from the schedule for a day, I'd need to delete all the scheduled events one by one.